akshayec004/CF_Templates/Nested-Stacks/README.md

 Compute_Stack.json - This is a nested stack to create LC, ALB and ASG

 Parameters :
-i).
-BucketName - S3 Bucket name where the CF templates are stored. ii).
-BucketPath - Path inside the bucket where the templates are stored. iii).
-EnvironmentName - Dev iv).
-VPC v).
-Subnets vi).
-SecurityGroups
+* BucketName - S3 Bucket name where the CF templates are stored.
+* BucketPath - Path inside the bucket where the templates are stored.
+* EnvironmentName - Dev
+* VPC
+* Subnets
+* SecurityGroups

 ## Steps to run a nested template :
 * Create an S3 bucket (Ex: cf-templates-xyz)